ufrauq/Ball-Street/team-roster.md

 <br><br>
 <img src= "/CS2212-Team5/assets/images/profileKhris.png" width = "250px"  align = "left"/>
 <br><br><i>Khris | Idea Generator</i><br>
 Khris is the creative man behind the BallStreet idea.
 His love and passion for basketball was enough to persuade the team to pursue the fantasy basketball stock market application.
+Khris is specializing in user stories for this project.
 Other then basketball, Khris loves all sports! <br>
 <i>Programming Languages: </i>Java, Python, C, Unix and SQL
 </div>
 <br>